junghan0611/spacemacs/doc/BEGINNERS_TUTORIAL.md

 -------------------------------------

-Now that you are familiar with writing and editing text it is time to put the \"Space\" into Spacemacs.
+Now that you are familiar with writing and editing text it is time to put the "Space" into Spacemacs.
 Because the spacebar is the most accessible key on the keyboard and is pressed by the strongest fingers (the thumbs), it is a natural choice for launching commands.
 You can think of it as the start menu of Spacemacs.